|Metro Map of Delhi-NCR, Showing the Complete Metro network of Delhi, Gurugram, Noida, Greater Noida, Ghaziabad and Faridabad.|

 Delhi Metro Ranked Second Among 18 Metro Systems in the World

-In an online survey conducted by the global metro benchmarking groups, the Nova Group of Metros and Community of Metros (CoMET), the Delhi Metro has been ranked second in terms of overall customer satisfaction among the 18 international metro systems.
+In an online survey conducted by the global metro benchmarking groups, the Nova Group of Metros and Community of Metros (CoMET), Delhi Metro has been ranked second in terms of overall customer satisfaction among the 18 international metro systems.
 As per media reports, more than 41,000 people gave their feedback for the online survey conducted worldwide through social media and online websites.
 According to the reports, the commuters of the Delhi Metro rated ‘crowding’ and ‘reliability’ as some of the priority areas.
 A spokesperson from the Delhi Metro Rail Corporation (DMRC) said that the survey was conducted as per the European Norm 13816 and few of the areas covered were accessibility, ease of use, availability, information prior to travel, customer care, etc.

-Highest Height Achieved by Delhi Metro -Dhaula Kuan
+Highest Height Achieved by Delhi Metro - Dhaula Kuan

 A major feat has been achieved by the Delhi Metro as the Delhi Metro trains crossing Dhaula Kuan will operate at a height of 23.6 metre.
 This has surpassed the height of Karkardooma, where the metro trains operate at a height of 19 metre.
 For avoiding any kind of traffic disruption on the Airport line, the launching operation above it will be done from 12.30 a.m. to 4 a.m., that is, the non-operating hours.
 A diversion road has also being constructed to avoid any kind of inconvenience to the commuters.
 The viaduct is scheduled to be completed by the end of October 2014.
 The elevated viaducts of the Phase III surmount the two existing phases of metro corridors at four other locations besides Dhaula Kuan.
 The four other locations are Anand Vihar, Mayur Vihar, Netaji Subhash Place and Karkardooma.

 In an impressive development, the DMRC has achieved what can be aptly termed as a marvel of engineering.
 The Majlis Park-Shiv Vihar corridor, under construction as part of the Phase III project, now crosses the existing Vaishali-Dwarka line at a height of 21 metres above ground, with 10 metres of clearing.
 According to media reports, several such crossover lines will be constructed during this phase.
-Phase III is expected to complete in 2016.

 The Delhi Metro Rail Corporation (DMRC) has launched a smartphone application to help users gain Delhi Metro-related information easily.
 The users of smartphones can receive information through GPS as the application works on both iPhones as well as Android smartphones with Internet or GPRS access.
 The application can also be downloaded from the official website (www.delhimetrorail.com) of DMRC.